namhyung/uftrace/doc/uftrace-replay.md

        6.448 us [ 1234] |   } /* a */
        8.631 us [ 1234] | } /* main */

-In the above example, it prints functions up to 3 depth, so leaf function c() was omitted.
-Note that the -D option also works with -F option.
+In the above example, uftrace only prints functions up to a depth of 3, so leaf function `c()` was omitted.
+Note that the `-D` option also works with `-F`.

-You can also set triggers to filtered functions.
+You can also set triggers on filtered functions.
 See *TRIGGERS* section below for details.

 TRIGGERS
 ========
-The uftrace support triggering some actions on selected function with or without filters.
-Currently supported triggers are depth, backtrace, trace_on and trace_off.
-The BNF for the trigger is like below:
+The uftrace tool supports triggering actions on selected function calls with or without filters.
+Currently supported triggers are `depth`, `backtrace`, `trace_on` and `trace_off`.
+The BNF for trigger specifications is like below:

     <trigger>  :=  <symbol> "@" <actions>
     <actions>  :=  <action>  | <action> "," <actions>
     <action>   :=  "depth="<num> | "backtrace" | "trace_on" | "trace_off" | "color="<color>

-The depth trigger is to change filter depth during execution of the function.
-It can be use to apply different filter depths for different functions.
-And the backrace trigger is to print stack backtrace at replay time.
+The `depth` trigger is to change filter depth during execution of the function.
+It can be used to apply different filter depths for different functions.
+And the `backtrace` trigger is used to print a stack backtrace at replay time.

-The color trigger is to change color of the function in replay output.
-The supported colors are 'red', 'green', 'blue', 'yellow', 'magenta', 'cyan', 'bold', and 'gray'.
+The color trigger is to change the color of the function in replay output.
+The supported colors are `red`, `green`, `blue`, `yellow`, `magenta`, `cyan`, `bold`, and `gray`.

-Following example shows how trigger works.
-We set filter on function 'b' with the backtrace trigger and depth trigger of 2.
+The following example shows how triggers work.
+We set a filter on function `b()` with the `backtrace` action and change the maximum filter depth under `b()` to 2.

     $ uftrace record ./abc
     $ uftrace replay -F 'b@backtrace,depth=2'